ygoats/cliffcoin-website/README.md

 - Clear call-to-actions
 - Easy navigation

-## 🤝 Contributing

-This is a demonstration project, but feel free to fork and modify for your own use.
-If you make improvements, pull requests are welcome!

 ## 📝 License

 MIT License - feel free to use this code for your own projects.

-## 🙏 Acknowledgments

-- Created using Claude AI
-- Built through Mission Control Platform
-- Icons by Lucide
-- Styling with Tailwind CSS

 ## 🚨 Disclaimer